 Charles Murphy, a partner at New York hedge fund Paulson & Co., fell to his death after jumping out of a hotel window in Manhattan on Monday.
 Murphy was found dead on the fourth-floor terrace of the Sofitel New York Hotel after he jumped from a window on the 24th floor.

 Internet media company BuzzFeed is preparing to go public in 2018, media site Axios reported Wednesday, citing industry sources.
 New York-based BuzzFeed was founded in 2006 by Jonah Peretti and John Johnson III as a viral lab, focusing exclusively on tracking viral content.

 The United Kingdom is leaving the European Union as Britons wished and can look forward with optimism and hope that the best days are ahead, Prime Minister Theresa May said Wednesday, after announcing that her letter invoking Article 50 that triggers the Brexit process was delivered to the European Union.

-After moving mostly higher over the course of the two previous sessions, stocks may see some further upside in early trading on Wednesday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 63 points.
+Following the strength seen in the previous session, stocks may show a lack of direction in early trading on Wednesday.
+The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures up by just 1 point.